Donnarumma wishes Higuain luck ahead of expected Chelsea switch

+Gianluigi Donnarumma has wished team-mate Gonzalo Higuain well ahead of the AC Milan striker's expected move to Chelsea.

-Higuain was not part of Milan's squad for the 2-0 win at Genoa, with manager Gennaro Gattuso suggesting that the Juventus loanee's focus was elsewhere.
+Higuain was not part of Milan's squad for Monday's 2-0 win at Genoa, with head coach Gennaro Gattuso suggesting that the Juventus loanee's focus was elsewhere.

 A deal to take the Argentina international to Stamford Bridge has not yet been finalised, but it appears he may have already played his final game for Milan.